-During her visit to Sudan and Darfur last year, the UN Under-Secretary-General for Humanitarian Affairs, Ms. Valerie Amos, saw firsthand the humanitarian situation in Darfur; some 300,000 people were displaced here in 2013 according to UN estimates.
-This figure is higher than the total number of people displaced in the preceding couple of years combined.
+During her visit to Sudan in 2013, the UN Under-Secretary-General for Humanitarian Affairs, Ms. Valerie Amos, saw firsthand the humanitarian situation in Darfur.

-Ms. Amos urged more sustainable
+Ms. Amos urged more sustainable support for displaced populations,

 "We cannot forget these children.
 They are the future of Darfur and of Sudan."